Rarisma/NewDawn/README.md

 # Path of a New Dawn
+#### This is the old Python Game not the WPF Engine and port/remake
 You are Lucas, an average man who is living an average day until a strange malfunction happens...

 ## Installation